capr/multigit/README.md

   * No way to specify a different branch when cloning (must switch it after).
   * No way to specify a different branch when making releases.
-  * No way of registering multiple remotes.
+  * No way to register multiple remotes for the same repo and specify the remote when cloning.

 ## Related efforts